 - Bara Mangwa, Tinchuley and Kalimpong are also within short driving distances from Chota Mangwa.

-Darjeeling Blossom Eco-Tourism Complex: Best Place to enjoy a Farmhouse
+Darjeeling Blossom Eco-Tourism Complex: Best Place to Stay

 There are many other homestays to halt that has been established lately.
 But they are not as beautiful and have less facility than the Darjeeling Blossom eco-tourism complex at Chota Mangwa.